ashrafroni/eventplus/README.md

-eventplus
+Eventplus

-Overview
+Overview:

-eventplus is a C++ library inspired by libevent, aimed at providing high-performance event-driven programming capabilities.
+Eventplus is a C++ library inspired by libevent, aimed at providing high-performance event-driven programming capabilities.
 This project is currently under active development and not yet ready for production use.

 Features
 Event handling